If you're having a Valentine's Day Dinner at Home – here are a few Valentine's day dinner ideas. Take a look at this delicious meal!

 … and …. this AMAZING (really truly) Flourless Chocolate Torte!

-A few of the PPP team members actually were able to enjoy Cheree's meal this week together down in Alabama (where most of the PPP team members live . . .) and after seeing their yummy pics I felt a twinge of jealousy and just had to try it out for my family too!
+A few of the PPP team members actually were able to enjoy Cheree's meal a few years ago together down in Alabama and after seeing their yummy pics I felt a twinge of jealousy and just had to try it out for my family too!

 I spent $7 on some tulips to fluff our table (nothing as fancy as Cheree's flower arrangement, but still a fun splurge!), and then sorted through our ribbon scraps and linen napkins to come up with a tiny bit of a fancy table in our home too.